MetaMask/faq/LOGS.md

 If you've run into an issue, and reported it on [our Github](https://github.com/MetaMask/metamask-plugin/issues) or [our Slack](http://slack.metamask.io/), but we haven't been able to figure it out, we might ask you to get us some logs.

-There are three types of logs that you might need to check:
+There are four types of logs that you might need to check:
 - Popup Logs
 - Background Logs
 - UI State Logs
+- Crash Logs

 ## Popup Logs (Chrome)